-For the first time in a week, I’m alone.
-I’m settling into it like an old sweatshirt.
+For the first time in a week, I’m alone, and I’m settling into it like an old sweatshirt.
 It’s a wonderfully clear, sparkling day; one in a string of several.
 I can see the majestic outline of Mt.
 Rainier through the now-bare maple trees from one corner of the house.
-The rooftops across the street still retain a bit of frost, even as the hour approaches noon.
+The rooftops across the street still retain a bit of frost, even as it approaches noon.
 I’m alerted to the presence of an eagle by the familiar high-pitched whistle.
 He sits on a neighbor’s tree overlooking the water; a favorite perch for this one.
 After a time he’ll swoop down and away.

 We ate hurried bowls of cold cereal before heading out the door this morning.
 I had to pack applesauce in little plastic containers with foil tops for the fruit in the boys’ lunches, as that was all we had left in the house.
 I keep it on hand for just these kinds of days.

 Alexi’s father is back in Nova Scotia.
 His mother is spending the day with a classmate from her elementary school days in Woodstock, Vermont; she’s flying home tomorrow.
 The boys are at school, bellies and hearts full from the past week.
 Alexi is back at work.
 We’ve texted each other several times this morning, not yet used to the separation after a week together.